Updated: Jan 31, 2022

 And, in our busy adult life we seem to have forgotten this fine and subtle art.
 We don’t find the time to take a break and re-examine our habitual patterns of action.

-I am exploring this tension between the need to explore, to play, to slow down and try new things, and the lack of time and peace of mind from which I suffer, like so many of us.
+I've found a way to balance this tension between the need to explore, to play, to slow down and try new things, and the lack of time and peace of mind from which I suffer, like so many of us.
 This is where the idea of creating a habit comes in.